Th … Learn More

 After the Fishing is Done

-After enjoying one of the most popular sports in Northern WI there is still plenty do.
+After enjoying one of the most popular sports in the Northwoods there is still plenty do.
 There are numerous options for the area’s famous “Friday Night Fish Fry” served weekly at area restaurants.
 For those who can’t get enough fish, check out the Fresh Water Fishing Hall of Fame and Museum.
 This jaw-dropping 143-foot-long, 41-foot-tall musky is full of fishing history and memorabilia.

 Shop the Hayward Area

 Distinctively Different –If it’s a shopping adventure you’re after, the Hayward Area’s thriving and unique retail community is here to serve you.
-There are one-of-a-kind specialty and boutique shops such as Backroads Coffee & Tea, Art Beat of Hayward, Tremblay’s Sweet Shop, Itasca Leather Goods, Hidden Bay Graphics, Outdoor Ventures, Legend of the Celts, Hi Ho Silver, Hookstone Winery, Nordic Northwoods, Hayward Bakery & Cheese Shop, Lynne Marie’s Candies, Lures of the North, Northwoods Craft & Variety, Mainstream Boutique, New Moon Ski & Bike Shop, Hayward Bait & Bottle, Schoolhouse Wines and Hayward Fly Fishing Company.
-We also have multi-plex stores such as the Northern Lakes Cooperative and Marketplace Foods to larger retail chains like Glik’s, Walgreens, Maurices, L&M Fleet Supply, Walmart Supercenter, and Slumberland.
+There are one-of-a-kind specialty and boutique shops such as Backroads Coffee & Tea, James Netz Photography, Art Beat of Hayward, Lynne Marie’s Candies, Tremblay’s Sweet Shop, Hidden Bay Graphics, Outdoor Ventures, Legends of the Celts, Riverbrook Bike and Ski, Hi Ho Silver, Hookstone Winery, Firehouse Bakery and Deli, Lures of the North, Northwoods Craft & Variety, Mainstream Boutique, New Moon Ski & Bike Shop, Hayward Bait & Bottle, Red Schoolhouse Wines and Hayward Fly Fishing Company.
+We also have multi-plex stores such as the Northern Lakes Cooperative and Marketplace Foods and larger retail chains like Glik’s, Walgreens, Maurices, L&M Fleet Supply and Walmart Supercenter.